malekhlouf/data-stream-final-project/README.md

 ## How to run

 1. Open the **config.py** file and modify it according to your installation and to what you want to observe (stock_symbol, window length, sliding interval, request interval ...).

+2. In the **yahoo_finance_api.py** file, uncomment the part for real-time data and comment the testing line.

 2. Open a terminal in the root folder of the project and run :
 ```bash